AFFORDABLE LIFE INSURANCE

 How Much is Enough?

 Will you be able to maintain your current standard of living if you become disabled?
-The easiest way to answer this question is to add up your monthly living expenses and compare them with the income you could expect from your existing disability coverage, plus any income you count on from other sources, such as personal savings.
-If your income from all sources won’t be enough to support you and your family, consider buying additional disability insurance—either through work or on your own—to make up the difference.
+The easiest way to answer this question is to add up your monthly living expenses and compare them with the income you could expect from your existing Disability Insurance coverage, plus any income you count on from other sources, such as personal savings.
+If your income from all sources won’t be enough to support you and your family, consider buying additional disability insurance, either through work or on your own to make up the difference.

-While it’s true that people in professions like farming, law enforcement and construction face greater risks, the odds of suffering a long-term disability are high for all workers because illness—not accidents—account for 90 percent of disabilities that keep people out of work.
+While it’s true that people in professions like farming, law enforcement, and construction face greater risks, the odds of suffering a long-term disability are high for all workers because of illness.
+Accidents account for 90 percent of disabilities that keep people out of work.